East Cape Area Beaches

 Playas Buena Vista – Buena Vista Beaches

-Beaches along the coastline of the Buena Vista area of the East Cape.
+There are several access points for the beaches along the coastline of the Buena Vista area of the East Cape.

 Playas Los Barriles – Los Barriles Beaches